LUGGGI/MiniFactory-PLC_Code/mqtt_messages.md

         "name": "Line1", 	# Name of the line, can be any string "run": True,		# If False line will stop (or not start) "start_at": "start",	# Position where the Line starts can be "start", "storage", or any machine in short form ("CB1", "MPS"...)
-        "end_at": "end",	# Position where the Line ebds can be "end", "storage", or any machine in short form ("CB1", "MPS"...)
+        "end_at": "end",	# Position where the Line ends can be "end", "storage", or any machine in short form ("CB1", "MPS"...)
 	"with_oven": True,
         "with_saw": True,
-        "with_PM": True,	# with_... if uses the specific machine on the line, if missing or False the machine will be scipped "with_mill": True,
+        "with_PM": True,	# with_... if uses the specific machine on the line, if missing or False the machine will be skipped "with_mill": True,
         "with_drill": True,
-        "color": "BLUE",	# Set the color of the product, can be "WHITE", "RED", "BLUE", "COLOR_UNKNOWN" "restart": True,	# If True the line will restart at "start_at" when it reaches "end_at" "start_when": "Line0",	# Only starts the line when the configured line (here "Line0") has ended "start_int": True,	# Uses an internal positon for "start" coincides with the "end_int" position "end_int": True,	# Uses an internal positon for "end" coincides with the "start_int" position },
+        "color": "BLUE",	# Set the color of the product, can be "WHITE", "RED", "BLUE", "COLOR_UNKNOWN" "restart": True,	# If True the line will restart at "start_at" when it reaches "end_at" "start_when": "Line0",	# Only starts the line when the configured line (here "Line0") has ended "start_int": True,	# Uses an internal position for "start" coincides with the "end_int" position "end_int": True,	# Uses an internal position for "end" coincides with the "start_int" position },
 ]
 ```